projnanda/projnanda/upgrade_or_switch.md

 ### Certificate Authorities
 Certificate Authorities issue digital certificates that authenticate website identities and enable secure communication.
 They validate domain ownership, issue certificates with expiration dates, maintain certificate revocation lists, and operate at human-oriented speeds and verification levels.

-## Lessons from Dial-up → Broadband
+## Lessons from Dial-up â†’ Broadband

 The transition from dialup to broadband internet provides valuable insights into how we might approach the shift to the Internet of AI agents.
 When the internet was first commercialized, existing telephone infrastructure seemed like a natural fit - it already connected most homes and businesses.
 However, as internet usage evolved, fundamental limitations of dial-up became apparent.